tiyd-python-2015-05/atus-analysis/README.md

 # American Time Use Analysis

+Our analysis is contained in the notebook atus_analysis.ipynb

+We also created a module that will make charts based on demographics and activity codes.
+It will create a pdf of your chart in the current directory.
+Run python3 atus_data_finder.py in the command line.

+Enjoy.

 ## Description

 Use the U.S. Department of Labor's data on Americans' time use for research and analysis.